osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-log-messages/troubleshoot-missing-pida.md

 1. Click **Close** to exit out of the **Configure Mapping** dialog box.

-1. Click **Remove Server**, then click **Yes** to remove the server and return to the first screen of the PI to OCS Configuration Utility
+1. Click **Remove Server**, then click **Yes** to remove the server and return to the first screen of the PI to OCS Configuration Utility.

 1. Add the Data Archive server back to the configuration.
 See [Run the PI to OCS Configuration Utility](xref:pi-to-ocs-utility) for more information.